Pervasive, persistent and problematic

-Personality Disorder can be categorised by those that display characteristics which signify extreme differences for the average person in their given culture.
+Personality Disorder can be categorised by individuals who show extreme character differences from the average person in their given culture.
 This pattern needs to be seen in two or more of the following areas:

 - cognition (thinking and views of the self, others or events)

 - affect (the range, intensity and appropriateness of emotional responses)